 Iodine is a trace element necessary for physical and mental growth and development, thyroid function and metabolism.
 Vegans can have both excessively high and low intakes depending on their diet.

 Certain vegetables including cabbage and cauliflower decrease iodine utilisation if consumed in large amounts.
-However, cooking destroys many of these compounds making the goiterous effect likely unless consuming large quantities of these vegetables raw.
+However, cooking destroys many of these compounds making the goiterous effect likely unless you eat excessive amounts of these vegetables raw.

 Seaweed and sea vegetables are concentrated vegan friendly sources of iodine.